 Dir/scr: Joseph Gordon-Levitt.
 US.
 2013.
 90mins

-A womanising porn addict tries to change his ways in Don Jon’s Addiction, and much like its main character, writer-director-star Joseph Gordon-Levitt’s feature directorial debut is good-hearted, a bit clumsy, endearing, and incredibly rough around the edges.
+A womanising porn addict tries to change his ways in Don Jon (which screened in Sundance as Don Jon’s Addiction), and much like its main character, writer-director-star Joseph Gordon-Levitt’s feature directorial debut is good-hearted, a bit clumsy, endearing, and incredibly rough around the edges.
 Gordon-Levitt’s frank film about pornography, relationships and (occasionally) love is ultimately too scattershot in its humour and, later, its stabs at drama, but the movie catches the rising star trying to push against the banality of romantic-comedy conventions.
 Maybe next time, he’ll get all the way there.

 Gordon-Levitt’s usual charm goes a long way toward helping us warm up to a one-dimensional lout who eventually becomes less self-centred.

-Debuting in the Premieres section at Sundance, Don Jon’s Addiction will attract buyers thanks to a cast that includes Gordon-Levitt, Julianne Moore and Scarlett Johansson.
+Debuting in the Premieres section at Sundance, Don Jon will attract buyers thanks to a cast that includes Gordon-Levitt, Julianne Moore and Scarlett Johansson.
 However, the film’s overtly sexual subject matter will make this an R-rated feature in the States, which may diminish box office some.